 Determine temporal and spatial patterns of relative abundance of rodent and shrew populations and composition of assemblages of small mammals in tallgrass prairie in various burn regimes to compare to the fourteen core traplines (CSM01).

-Numbers of individuals for each species of small mammal captured were recorded on each trapline.
+Variable Measured: Numbers of individuals for each species of small mammal captured were recorded on each trapline.
 Sex, reproductive condition and capture location of each individual were recorded at each capture.
 Age, based on pelage characteristics, was recorded for the two species of Peromyscus at each capture.
 Body mass of an individual was recorded only at the first capture in each trapping period.
-See sample data sheet (Fig. 12).

 All traps were checked early each morning, but after the end of the nocturnal activity period.
 One trapline in each treatment was set, followed by the second in the next week.
 The first trapline to be trapped in each treatment unit was selected at random by using a random number generator.